baisanesupriya-hash/salary-data-analysis/README.md

 Seaborn
 Jupyter Notebook

+## Steps Performed
+1. Loaded and explored the dataset
+2. Cleaned the data
+3. Analyzed salary distribution by department
+4. Created data visualizations

 ## Analysis
 A bar chart was used to compare average monthly salary across departments.

 ## Key Insight
-The Marketing department shows the highest average salary compared to other departments..
+The Marketing department has the highest average monthly salary, while Finance has the lowest salary among departments.